mhchaudh/ECGScan/docs/projectRequirements.md

-# ECGscan - Software Requirements Document
+# ECGscan - Project Requirements Document

 ## Executive Summary
 Our project, **ECGscan**, is designed to act as an ECG report scanner that matches the report with similar reports and provides corresponding conclusions.
 This can include: